▶️ LISTEN TO THIS ARTICLE

 Expert Choice Routing

-In 2022, Google Research flipped the paradigm.
+In 2022, Google Research flipped the approach.
 Instead of tokens choosing experts, experts choose tokens.
 Each expert has a fixed buffer capacity and selects its top-k preferred tokens from the batch.
 This guarantees perfect load balance by construction, and Google reported 2x faster training convergence in their 8B/64-expert model compared to standard top-1 and top-2 approaches.

 The tradeoff: some tokens might get processed by zero experts (dropped) or many experts (over-processed), which creates unpredictable quality variance at inference time.